It’s one of the fastest growing ecommerce platforms on the market today, and it’s not hard to see why.

 Flow: This is ecommerce automation at its finest, and in our opinion, one of the best features of Plus.
 Shopify Flow provides merchants with the ability to automate backend processes with its unique workflows.
 It’s a pretty cool tool, and has the power to free up a ton of you (and your staff’s!) time.
 Think of it like a souped-up, friendly Zapier, inside your Shopify admin.

-Shopify merchants deal with this issue by cloning their stores into multiple languages.
+Merchants deal with this issue by cloning their stores into multiple languages.
 With Plus, merchants can have up to nine cloned stores without paying for another plan.
-We see this a lot for languages, but also for wholesale and retail sites as well.
+We see this a lot for languages, but also for wholesale sites as well.

 API Access: With Plus, you’ll receive increased API access.
 This can come in handy for high volume merchants connecting to outside parties like an ERP system.
 Shopify can also increase your API limit during a migration (if needed), to speed up the process.